calebfrieze/palidate_node/README.md

 ```

-This will return a status variable that is either "pass" or "fail".
+The code above tests your credentials and will return a status variable that is either "pass" or "fail".
-If your credentials "pass" then you will receive your access token to make your PayPal API calls.
+If your credentials "pass" then you will receive your access token back in your result to make your PayPal API calls.

+Great to test out your PayPal Rest credentials, or use the resulting access token to further develop.

 https://www.npmjs.com/package/palidate